 Vera was quite the prolific artist, producing 500 paintings per year when she was at her peak.
 She is credited as being the first entrepreneur to successfully translate fine art into mass produced textiles, by carefully conceiving her designs while keeping in mind the process used to in their production.
 Vera learned what effects best translated in to the print medium: bright colors, lines full of movement and simple but dynamic compositions.
 She also became the first scarf designer to display a signature — effectively, the launch of “logo apparel” ubiquitous today.
 Known simply as “Vera” (sometimes accompanied by a tiny lady bug), her art was printed on aprons, napkins, dishware, sheets and just about anything you could imagine.

-In a 2009 intervew for a story about Vera in Wmagazine, Wendy Wurtzburger, Anthropologie’s chief merchandising officer, has this to say about Vera’s artistic stamina:
+In a 2009 intervew for a story about Vera in Wmagazine (link now gone), Wendy Wurtzburger, Anthropologie’s chief merchandising officer, has this to say about Vera’s artistic stamina:

 [Vera] had a mission to produce one print per day, and she actually did it.
 I mean there’s 7,000 prints in the archives, which I think is just staggering.
 They’re so strong and original, and there are so many people who grew up with her prints—maybe their mother had something, or their parents had those plates.